imageguy/fglrx-for-Fedora/README.md

 # fglrx-for-Fedora
-Patches for the AMD fglrx proprietary video driver 15.302 for installing on Fedora 23, kernel versions 4.4.* and later
+Patches for the AMD fglrx proprietary video driver 15.302 for installing on Fedora 23 and up, kernel versions 4.4.* and later

 In addition to patches, this repository also contains a convenience "do_install" script.
 Once you have generated your fglrx-15.302 directory and copied all the files from this git repository there, you can run the do_install script which will extract the install, patch the files depending on your kernel level and run the install.
 The problem is that this must be run as root.
 I wrote this for my own convenience, but urge you to read and understand the contents - for all you know, through either evil or incompetence, I could be messing up your machine beyond repair.
 The directions below assume you are doing this by hand.